Stormwater Pollution Prevention

 STORMWATER IMAGE

-Stormwater is rainwater or melted snow that flows over the ground.
-In natural areas, it soaks into the soil.
-But in cities, it often runs off rooftops, streets, and sidewalks—picking up pollutants along the way.
+Stormwater is excess rainwater or melted snow that flows over the ground.
+In natural areas, this water soaks into the soil.
+In cities, however, it often runs off rooftops, streets, and sidewalks—picking up pollutants along the way.

 • 🧪 Chemicals (fertilizers, pesticides, motor oil)